StateSmith/StateSmith/docs/diagram-features.md

 ![picture 4](images/choice-points.png)

-A choice point can have any shape as long its label matches either `$choice` or `$choice : some_label`.
+A choice diagram node can have any shape as long its text matches either `$choice` or `$choice : some_label`.
 StateSmith also supports [PlantUML choice states](https://plantuml.com/state-diagram#8bd6f7be727fb20e).

+Choice point labels are optional and do not have to be unique.

 You can choose to hide a `$choice` label.